23011985uhi/wad2/README.md

 ## Introduction

 This project consisted of 3 main parts with each part having its own section within this report.
-The first part consisted of breaking down a "monolithic" app into 3 microservices within docker, consisting of the frontend, backend and the postgresql database.
+The first part consisted of breaking down a "monolithic" app (iwtsc) into 3 microservices within docker, consisting of the frontend, backend and the postgresql database.
 For the next step the postgresql data had to be split with some of the data being stored in a mongodb database in a separate container, resulting in 4 total containers with the original functionality of the app still in effect.
-The last part of the project involves cross functionality between this now 4 container app and a different single container app while not impacting the performance of either app.
+The last part of the project involves cross functionality between this now 4 container app (iwtsc) and a different single container app (alevelcomputing) while not impacting the performance of either app.

 ## Monolith to microservices